 Overall, it is our goal to develop residents who have expertise and knowledge in the diagnosis, management and research of otolaryngic conditions.

 The U-M Department of Otolaryngology-Head and Neck Surgery residency program offers a robust clinical training experience.
 This is a summary of the academic structure of the training program.
+The structure of the program with five residents will largely follow the structure outlined below.
+In addition, residents will have opportunities for elective rotations during the fourth year of their training.
+This will include a standing elective clinical rotation at Komfo Anokye Teaching Hospital in Kumasi, Ghana.

 5-Year Clinical Training Program